gdm413229/swwmgz_m/Roadmap.md

  - See if I can add those damn swimming anims.
  - Beg more artists for intermission fanart.
  - Stuff to maybe add during this stage: Explodium Guns akimbo, Quick grenade.
- - Collectables.
+ - Collectibles.
 Froggy Chair was only the beginning.

 **Cutie Robutt Adventures:**

  - Going Gold™.
  - Think about the future.
 There are lots of things I could do now *(see FuturePlans.md)*.
- - Maybe try to do the fancy titlemap now, mod trailer, etc.

 **Extra Funtimes:**

  - DLC weapons.
+ - DLC minigames.

 **LODS OF LORE:**